 But that doesn’t mean that you sit down and start ice cream cones and potato chips.
 The raw number of calories that you consume determines whether you’ll lose weight, maintain your weight or gain weight, but it is the type of calories that will determine what kind of body weight is lost or gained (lean muscle mass, fat, water etc.)

 Your obvious goal is to build lean muscle mass while keeping body fat gains at a minimum, and therefore you’ll need to focus on consuming the right types of calories from the proper food sources.
-And hey if you want to lose weight in minimum time possible, I do recommend a perfect body weight loss supplement.

 But if you are not running short on time then you can go with the calorie intake formula.
 Which is to eat less calorie than you burn in order to lose weight.